-- Some RTSs like Command & Conquer allow normal units to gain experience and 3 ranks of veterancy that makes them stronger and more durable.
+- The games allow normal units to gain experience and 3 ranks of veterancy that makes them stronger and more durable.
 The highest ranks sometimes get special abilities such as slow self-healing.
 In most cases however, the game does not allow the player to carry their most experienced troops over to the next mission.

-- Beyond that, in Command & Conquer: Generals, the player can level up by killing enemy units and demolishing enemy structures.
+- In Command & Conquer: Generals, the player can level up by killing enemy units and demolishing enemy structures.
 Then the player can spend the skill points for special units and superweapons.

 - Taken to its extremes in Command & Conquer: Tiberian Twilight, where players have to gain experience from playing within their profiles, which is necessary to unlock new units for use in both campaign and multi-player mode.
 This has resulted in a need for grinding to unlock the powerful units and superweapons.

 - Dawn of War: Dark Crusade's campaign mode allows the player to equip their chosen faction's commander with various pieces of Wargear, which offer various stat boosts, as well as other bonuses, while also looking cool to boot.
 This carried over into the next expansion, Soulstorm.
 This carries over to DOW 2, with the "standard" campaign troops gaining experience and wargear choices.